Reedbuck: Nhlangwini Natives of South Africa

 The name of the Nation/language is derived from a word meaning reedbuck (cf. INhlangu in Zulu, iNtlangu in Xhosa).
 The chief Nombewu, a father of a prominent chief, inkosi uFodo of Nhlangwini clan was a brave hunter with his son Fodo.
 The skin of inhlangu cannot be pierced by a spear.
 What the hunters would do when trying to kill the animal, was to aim at the position of the heart, and then press the spear so hard that the heart was interfered with without the spear penetrating through the skin.
 That is why Fodo, the chief of the Nhlangwini nation was praised as: Umkhonto kawungeni ungena ngokucindetela. ("Spear that does not penetrate, it only penetrates on pressing hard".)

-Fodo used to present Dingane the king on the Zulus after Shaka with the hides of this animal.
+Fodo used to present Dingane, the king of the Zulus after Shaka, with the hides of this animal.
 He, together with his people, were thus generally known as abantu benhlangu (people of the inhlangu animal, hence abaseNhlangwini.